turingschool-examples/backend_mod_1_prework/day_6/questions.md

 1. In relation to a Class, what is an attribute?

-   An attribute is a characteristic or information about an object (instance of a class).
+   An Attribute is a characteristic or information about an object (instance of a class).

 1. In relation to a Class, what is behavior?